smt/middleman-kss/README.md

 Be sure to check the Gemfile to make sure it is right for your system.
 I use a Mac, so `rb-fsevent` is included.

+Please also review the .rvmrc file and alter it to taste.
+When you `cd` to the project root, rvm will create a new gemset for this project and activate it, so as not to pollute your system.

 ```
 $ git clone git://github.com/smt/middleman-kss
 $ cd middleman-kss